Green Business Member Profiles 2010

 It was quite common for everyone on Bernstein’s campus to carry travel mugs around with them for beverages, and she remembers thinking that similarly, it would make sense to carry reusable utensils and containers around as well.
 She even came up with a name for such products: “to-go ware.”

-“I thought about it for seven years,” says Bernstein, who in that time became a certified yoga teacher, studied natural foods, and also went on to work with Fair Trade retailer World of Good, where she learned about the ethical sourcing of products.
+“I thought about it for seven years,” says Bernstein, who in that time became a certified yoga teacher, studied natural foods, and also went on to work with Fair Trade retailer World of Good, where she learned about the ethical sourcing

 “I started to get really excited about conscious consumerism and using your dollars as a vehicle for change,” she says.